Special Unitary Parameterized Estimators of Rotation: Abstract

 \section{Abstract}

-This paper explores rotation estimation from the perspective of special unitary matrices.
-First, multiple solutions to Wahba's problem are derived through special unitary matrices, providing linear constraints on quaternion rotation parameters.
-Next, from these constraints, closed-form solutions to the problem are presented for minimal cases.
-Finally, motivated by these results, we investigate new representations for learning rotations in neural networks.
-Numerous experiments validate the proposed methods.
+This paper revisits the topic of rotation estimation through the lens of special unitary matrices.
+We begin by reformulating Wahba's problem using $SU(2)$ to derive multiple solutions that yield linear constraints on corresponding quaternion parameters.
+We then explore applications of these constraints by formulating efficient methods for related problems.
+Finally, from this theoretical foundation, we propose two novel continuous representations for learning rotations in neural networks.
+Extensive experiments validate the effectiveness of the proposed methods.